yirvine/spotify-DJ-setlist-generator/README.md

 # DJ Set Generator Web App 🎵

 ## Overview
-The **DJ Set Generator Web App** is a web application that allows users to create optimized DJ setlists from their Spotify playlists.
-Users log in via Spotify, select a playlist, and specify the number of tracks and style of the set.
-The app processes the playlist using machine learning-based optimization and generates an ideal DJ set.
+The **DJ Set Generator Web App** transforms Spotify playlists into professionally sequenced DJ sets using machine learning optimization.
+Users can either select from their saved Spotify playlists or input any public playlist URL, providing a flexible pool of tracks to work with.
+The app then analyzes this track pool, extracting musical features via Spotify's API, and constructs an optimized setlist of your specified length.

+Each generated set is crafted using algorithms that consider key compatibility, energy progression, and beat matching—taking the heavy lifting out of DJ set preparation.
+The result?
+A perfectly curated setlist saved to your Spotify account.

-The app is hosted on **AWS EC2**, uses **Flask** for the backend, and **Spotipy** for Spotify API integration.
+The app is built with **Flask** (Python) for the backend, integrates with **Spotify's Web API** via Spotipy, and is deployed on **AWS EC2**.

+> ⚠️ **Note**: As of December 2024, Spotify has unfortunately discontinued their Web API for non-production apps.
+The demo below showcases the app in action during its operational period.

 ## ⚡ Demo in Action
 ![Demo of DJ Set Generator](./screenshots/demo-small.gif)